Glossary of partner dance terms: Center

 When indicating a direction of movement during a dance, the term "center" means the direction perpendicular to the line of dance (LOD) pointing towards the center of the room.
 If one stands facing the LOD, then the center direction is to their left.

 The term center may also be used as shorthand for the center point of balance.

 Center point of balance

 Together with the center of gravity (COG), the center point of balance (CPB) helps the dancer to better understand and control their movements.
 CPB differs from the two other centers in two respects.
 The exact location of the COG is always well-defined, however it significantly depends on the shape the body assumes.
-In contrast, the CPB during normal dancing (head up, feet down on the floor) is always at the same place of the dancer's body, although defined in a loose way: it is said that the CPB is in the general area of the solar plexus for the gentlemen, and navel for the women.
-The reason to distinguish this point lies in the following simple observation.
-If you put your feet together, you may move your head or your hips pretty far away from your area of support without losing your balance.
-But if you move your CPB just 2 to 3 inches away from the equilibrium position, you will feel a strong urge to step in this direction.
-Therefore, awareness of your CPB, both consciously and instinctively, gives you a better control of the overall dance movement and connection with your partner.
+In contrast, the CPB during normal dancing (head up, feet down on the floor) is always at the same place of the dancer's body, although defined in a loose way.

+It is said that the CPB is in the general area of the solar plexus for the gentlemen, and navel for the women.